paulmolluzzo/git-git-hooray/readme.md

 # Contributing

-Contributions are more than welcome!
+Contributions would be awesome!

-1. Fork the repo.
+1. Fork the repo and run `npm install`.
-2. Make a branch.
+2. Make a branch and write your updates.
+3. Test your changes - [load the unpacked extension in Chrome](https://developer.chrome.com/extensions/getstarted#unpacked) and run `npm run test`.
-3. Push your changes.
+4. Push your changes.
-4. Open a PR!
+5. Open a PR!

 To check your local changes as you make them, [load the unpacked extension in Chrome](https://developer.chrome.com/extensions/getstarted#unpacked).